rohanpadhye/blog/_posts/2019-11-10-International-Conference-Attendance.md

 The rest of the response, concerning only the ICSE 2020 edition in particular, follows (emphasis mine):

 > **For 2020, ICSE in general won't support remote presentations**, because we believe that the most powerful thing a conference offers is community and the ability to interact with others directly and in person.
 Moreover, the costs of running a conference make it important that people attend, as well.
-For this reason, ICSE 2020 also does require (and this has been true of all ICSEs in the past decade) that at least one author of a paper register for and attend the entire conference. [...] **If no author of a given accepted paper registers for the conference, the paper is withdrawn from the proceedings and does not appear in any digital library**.
+For this reason, ICSE 2020 also does require (and this has been true of all ICSEs in the past decade) that at least one author of a paper register for and attend the entire conference. [...]
+If no author of a given accepted paper registers for the conference, the paper is withdrawn from the proceedings and does not appear in any digital library.
 The same will occur if an author registers, but then, nobody appears in person at the conference to present the paper.
 >
 >  This all said, [...], if an author of an accepted paper were to register for ICSE 2020, and **due to visa problems could not attend**, and if they could provide evidence that they had made every effort (including acting in a timely manner) to obtain a visa, **we'd likely try to find a way to accommodate them**.

 ICSE's trend of rotating conference venues between continents is worth noting, as it reduces the likelihood of members of a particular region being continuously affected.
+ICSE's locations are probably the most diverse from the conferences surveyed for this post.

 ## ASE